jasminium/formationcontrolui/README.md

-# Flux Guided Flight Simulator

-Simulate the motion of a formation of UAVs tasked with surrounding a remote target.

 ![simulation window](examples/example.png)

 Flux guiding is formation control algorithm for guiding formations of UAVs toward a remote target.
 The algorithm is packaged [here](https://github.com/jasminium/formationplanning)